screwys/pdrive-sync-rs/README.md

 # pdrive-sync

 `pdrive-sync` is a simple and lightweight way to orchestrate the official Proton Drive CLI.
-It adds a scheduled one-way and two-way folder sync layer; it is not another Proton client and does not implement authentication, or store Proton credentials.
+It adds a scheduled one-way and two-way folder sync layer as a system service (systemd/dinit/openRC); it is not another Proton client and does not implement authentication, or store Proton credentials.

 It supports local-to-remote push, remote-to-local pull, and two-way sync.